justynasobczak/playboardgame/README.md

 User can select which board games posses.
 Each user can see his/her shelf.

 ### Meeting
-User can organize the meeting with the goard games.
+User can organize the meeting with the board games.
 In order to add the meeting the user has to provide:
 * When: start and end (date and time) - mandatory
 * Where (address: Street, City, Code, Country)
 * Who - mandatory (users from the application or email addresses)